NEWAGE-Labs/nal.docs/docs/QSPs/Equipment.md

 Culture tubes and containers containing fermentation medium should be of sufficient size to contain medium plus sample without being more than three quarters full.

+**Upon receipt:** For pipets, burets, and volumetric flasks obtained without class A certification, verify the accuracy using mass of water at a known temperature.
+Spectrophotometric method may be used for extremely low volumes.

-Glassware used for microbiological analysis should be cleaned prior to use with a cleaning agent such as Alconox or equivalent. pH should be verified post-cleaning with 0.04% Bromothymol Blue and reagent grade water as follows:
+**Prior to use:** Glassware used for microbiological analysis should be cleaned prior to use with a cleaning agent such as Alconox or equivalent. pH should be verified post-cleaning with 0.04% Bromothymol Blue and reagent grade water as follows:
 1. Fill glassware 1/2 full with reagent grade water.
 2. Swich water around the glassware to extract any residues off the sides
 3. add 2-3 drops of 0.04% Bromothymol Blue and observe the color.
 4. A pale blue color is a failing reading indicative of an alkaline residue
 5. A blue/green color is inidicative of a passing neutral pH
 6. A yellow color can be considered passing if the reagent water is pH 5.50-6.50

 ### Hydrometer
 **Annually:** Verify all working hydrometers against the NIST traceable reference hydrometer.